AndyBlightLeeds/r2-2wr-simulation/docker/README.md

 # Docker

-This directory provides the user with a method to quickly build and test the drone package in this repo in a docker container.
+The files in this directory provides the user with a method to quickly build and test the pipebots code in a docker container that also support hardware acceleration for NVidia GPUs.
 Scripts are provided to create the docker image and to start, stop and attach to the docker container.

 __IMPORTANT NOTE: running the simulation requires a graphics card with 4GB RAM or better.__

-To set up your PC to use a NVidia graphics card, please read the section `Set up NVidia`.
+First, set up your PC to allow docker to use your NVidia GPU by working through the section `Set up NVidia`.
 Docker supports other graphics cards but these have not been tested or documented.

-## Basic operation

-The script `~/code/docker/build.bash` creates the docker container, installing all packages as defined in the `~/code/scripts/install` directory.
+Then you should  be able to use convenience scripts as follows.
+The script `~/code/docker/build.bash` creates the docker image.
 Do this just once!
 This process took about 30 minutes on my PC, so get on with something else while the image is built.

-To start the container, use `~/code/docker/start.bash`.
-This script starts the container and leaves it running until `~/code/docker/stop.bash` is called.
+To start the container, use `~/code/docker/start.bash` which script starts the container and leaves it running until `~/code/docker/stop.bash` is called.
+It also copies any scripts from the `~/setup` directory into the workspace directory to allow the user to setup the workspace.

-When the container is running, you can get a Bash user prompt attached to the container using `~/code/docker/attach.bash`.
+After starting the container, you can get a Bash user prompt attached to the container using `~/code/docker/attach.bash`.
+The command `source /opt/ros/foxy/setup.bash` is run for each new terminal.

-TODO
+To stop the container, use `./stop.bash`.

 ## Set up NVidia

 NOTE: The docker image is setup for NVidia and uses the `nvidia-docker2` software.

 On your PC, install the NVidia container toolkit.